4 Marquette Waterfalls in One Afternoon

 Follow Forestville Road all the way to the power plant (just over two miles), where you will find parking on the right side.
 Follow the big hill to the right of the power plant until you see a set of stairs on the left side.
 You’ll be able to hear the first set of falls from here, and if you take the stairs to the riverside trail, you’ll see where you can continue following it all the way to the upper falls.

 Rocks, roots, steep uphills, and downhills can all be expected if you continue hiking, particularly if you make your way back to the second, third, and fourth series of falls.
 The first falls are accessible for most, but continuing up the trail, you will see that the difficulty rating goes up quite a bit.
 Taking the high trail will have you scrambling up and down steep hills (I have had to use my hands to remain stable), while the lower trail will bring you close to the edge on some larger embankments as well as next to the river, which tends to get muddy.
 The higher falls are certainly worth the effort, however, as they range from 10-25 feet in height and are all within a couple of hundred feet of each other.
 This series of falls is considered one of the best waterfall day trips in Michigan, so no matter what you choose to do — or how you choose to do it — you’re no doubt in for some adventure.

 Yellow Dog Falls

-Yellow Dog Falls are a further drive from Marquette than the other waterfalls listed here, but they are worth the drive time, and once you get to the trailhead, aren’t that difficult to reach.
-Besides, you’ll be glad you made the trip as you meander along one of the wildest streams east of the Mississippi, where native brook trout — Michigan’s State Fish — swim lazily in rocky pools and multiple waterfalls can be seen in just a two mile section of river.
+Yellow Dog Falls is a further drive from Marquette than the other waterfalls listed here, but they are worth the drive time, and once you get to the trailhead, aren’t that difficult to reach.
+Besides, you’ll be glad you made the trip as you meander along one of the wildest streams east of the Mississippi, where native brook trout — Michigan’s State Fish — swim lazily in rocky pools and multiple waterfalls can be seen in just a two-mile section of the river.